Big Ideas in Applied Math: Concentration Inequalities

 Finally, we note that there are many concentration inequalities for functions of independent random variables other than sums, usually under the assumption that the function is Lipschitz continuous.
 There are exponential concentration inequalities for functions with “bounded differences”, functions of Gaussian random variables, and convex functions of bounded random variables.
 References for these results include Chapters 3 and 4 of the lecture notes Probability in High Dimension by Ramon van Handel and the comprehensive monograph Concentration Inequalities by Stéphane Boucheron, Gábor Lugosi, and Pascal Massart.

-Analysis of Randomized Trace Estimator
+Analysis of Randomized Trace Estimation

 Let us apply some of the concentration inequalities we introduced in last section to analyze the randomized trace estimator.
 Our goal is not to provide the best possible analysis of the trace estimator,8More precise estimation for trace estimation applied to positive semidefinite matrices was developed by Gratton and Titley-Peloquin; see Theorem 4.5 of the following survey. but to demonstrate how the general concentration inequalities we’ve developed can be useful “out of the box” in analyzing algorithms.